WaveEngine/EvergineDocs/manual/graphics/linebatch/using_linebatch.md

     }
 }
 ```
-The lineBatch3D not only draw lines but can also draw Point, Sphere, Box ...
-And LineBatch2D is similar but with shapes (Circle, Square ...)
+The LineBatch3D not only draws lines but can also draw Point, Sphere, Box, etc. The LineBatch2D is similar but with shapes (Circle, Square, etc.).

 > [!NOTE]
-> LineBatch3D must be used with Drawable3D and LineBatch2D with Drawable2D_
+> LineBatch3D must be used with Drawable3D and LineBatch2D with Drawable2D.

 ## LineBatch
 This section shows with examples all geometries that LineBatch can draw: